joez2450/sep10-freedom-project/README.md

 * Allows users to discover environment of travel and the system that surrounds it
 * Gives people the opportunity to educate themselves about the possiblites of global travel with technology, whether they want to explore new cultures with social relations or individually
 * Users can learn to prepare for future trips with the displayed apps in the website
+* Individuals can feel an exposure to travel inventions that may emerge in the future
 ##### CONS
 * Has limited view of the travel industry - the website only covers the most significant portions